 Water Treatment

 All water produced from the System’s own wells is treated to comply with applicable federal and state water quality requirements.
 Water derived from the System’s Mishnock well field is treated through a treatment plant that provides aeration, iron and manganese removal, 4 log disinfection and pH adjustment.
-The Hunt River well is treated with potassium hydroxide for pH adjustment and chlorine is added disinfection.
+The East Greenwich well is treated with poly-phosphate for mineral sequestration, potassium hydroxide for pH adjustment and chlorine is added for disinfection.
 The Spring Lake well is currently offline in anticipation of well field redevelopment and implementation of new treatment technology.
 All wholesale purchases are treated water from the PWSB and therefore require no additional treatment by the Authority.
-Future treatment upgrades are in various stages of evaluation for both the Spring Lake and Hunt River wells.
-These technologies will focus on improving overall quality to meet future water quality regulations currently under consideration by the Environmental Protection Agency.

 Distribution System